karachko/DevOps_online_Chernivtsi_2021Q2/m4/task4.2/README.md

 # TASK 4.2 #
 ## TASK1 #
 1. I created the network for 2 buildings
-- The first building with 2 groups of 5 PC's.
+- The first buildings with 2 groups of 5 PC's.
-    - Everyone PC's(The first building, the first group, the first foor) was assigned the IP-adress
+    - Everyone PC's(The first building, the first group, the first floor) was assigned the IP-address
     - PC0 192.168.0.1
     - PC1 192.168.0.2
     - PC2 192.168.0.3
     - PC3 192.168.0.4
     - PC4 192.168.0.5
-    - Everyone PC's(The first building, the second group, the second foor) was assigned the IP-adress
+    - Everyone PC's(The first building, the second group, the second floor) was assigned the IP-address
     - PC0(1) 192.168.0.6
     - PC1(1) 192.168.0.7
     - PC2(1) 192.168.0.8